tunagencSU/DSA-210-Term-Project/README.md

 | No data leakage | ✅ Verified | 1.0 |
 | Production readiness | ✅ Full-data model deployed | 1.0 |

-The two partial-credit losses are honest acknowledgements rather than bugs — I unpack them in the next section.
+The two partial-credit cases are honest weaknesses, not bugs.
+I'll talk about them next.

 ---